syncfusion-content/windowsforms-docs/WindowsForms/Classic/Button/faq/How-to-draw-or-hide-focus-rectangle-for-the-ButtonAdv-control.md

 ---
 layout: post
 title: How to draw or hide focus rectangle for the ButtonAdv | Syncfusion
-description: Learn about How to Draw or Hide Focus Rectangle for the ButtonAdv Control support in Syncfusion Windows Forms ButtonAdv(Classic) control and more details.
+description: Learn about How to Draw or Hide Focus Rectangle in Syncfusion Windows Forms ButtonAdv(Classic) control and more details.
 platform: WindowsForms
 control: Tools
 documentation: ug
 ---

-# Draw or Hide Focus Rectangle for the ButtonAdv in WinForms ButtonAdv
+# How to draw or hide focus rectangle for the ButtonAdv

 ButtonControl shows some special features which the user interacts with the control.
 Those properties are discussed in this section.

+## How to Draw or Hide Focus Rectangle for the ButtonAdv Control

+This page explains about How to Draw or Hide Focus Rectangle for the ButtonAdv Control and more details.

 <table>
 <tr>